dyhes/zulip/docs/outreach/apply.md

   review.
 Catching mistakes yourself will help your PRs be merged faster, and folks will appreciate the quality and professionalism of your work.

-Our documentation on [what makes a great Zulip contributor](../contributing/contributing.md#what-makes-a-great-zulip-contributor) offers some additional advice.
+Our documentation on [what makes a great Aloha contributor](../contributing/contributing.md#what-makes-a-great-zulip-contributor) offers some additional advice.